githubtraining/innersource-theory/docs/teams/measuring_success.md

-## 30, 60, 90 Day checkin
+## Schedule a team hack-a-thon for your InnerSource rollout

-An integral part of adopting InnerSource within your organization is establishing goals, milestones, and then creating a checklist of items that need to be accomplished.
-As part of this class, it's important to schedule a 30, 60, and 90 day checkin with a member of GitHub's Professional Services to review your journey, progress, roadblocks, or anything to help move your InnerSource adoption along.
+An integral part of adopting InnerSource within your team is establishing goals, milestones, and then creating a checklist of items that need to be accomplished within your team.

-## ⌨️ Activity: Schedule 30, 60, 90 checkins
-**Purpose**: To review your InnerSource adoption. _(Time: ~10 minutes)_

-1. Discuss key individuals who will need to be attendance for these remote checkins.
-2. Schedule meetings.
+As a great follow up to this class, scheduling a hack-a-thon workshop where an Integration Engineer from GitHub's Professional Services will direct and consult your team in building out the needed resources and help kickstart your rollout of InnerSource adoption.

+?> Ask your **GitHub services seller or Integration Engineer** for more information.